nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-31.md

 ## Improve Tracing Related to Workmanager

-Improved tracing related to Work and ShellExecutor
+Improved tracing related to Work and ShellExecutor.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31537](https://jira.nuxeo.com/browse/NXP-31537)

 ## Add MongoDB Index on ecm:Isversion

-New MongoDB index on ecm:isVersion
+New MongoDB index on `ecm:isVersion`.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31530](https://jira.nuxeo.com/browse/NXP-31530)

 ## Fire an Event Before a Document Is Being Trashed or Untrashed

-aboutToTrash and aboutToUntrash inline events are now fired before trashing or untrashing a document
+`aboutToTrash` and `aboutToUntrash` inline events are now fired before trashing or untrashing a document.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31514](https://jira.nuxeo.com/browse/NXP-31514)

 ## Add isTrashed Method on DocumentWrapper

-DocumentWrapper now exposes an isTrashed() method
+DocumentWrapper now exposes an `isTrashed()` method.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31513](https://jira.nuxeo.com/browse/NXP-31513)

 ## Fix Index Creation in MongoDB

-MongoDB indexes creation takes correctly into account the schema prefix when not defined
+MongoDB indexes creation takes correctly into account the schema prefix when not defined.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31422](https://jira.nuxeo.com/browse/NXP-31422)

 ## Remove Kafka AdminClient Warn When Using SSL

-The Kafka clients have been bumped to version 2.8.0
+The Kafka clients have been bumped to version 2.8.0.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29597](https://jira.nuxeo.com/browse/NXP-29597)

 ## Scalable Orphan Version Cleanup

-A new bulk action is available to garbage collect orphaned versions
+A new bulk action is available to garbage collect orphaned versions.

 The former implementation to remove the orphaned versions did not scale for a large repository.

 The new BAF implementation will handle large repositories even though invoking such garbage collection involves a heavy long-running process that should be executed on-demand only.

-The garbage collection of orphaned versions  is exposed in the management API, see https://doc.nuxeo.com/rest-api/1/management-endpoint/
+The garbage collection of orphaned versions is exposed in the management API, see the [related documentation](https://doc.nuxeo.com/rest-api/1/management-endpoint/)

 A version stays referenced and therefore is not removed if:
  - any proxy points to a version in the version history of any live document